 Happy Horse Food Grade Diatomaceous Earth (DE) is composed of 100% ground freshwater DE, with no additives.
 The product is made of the naturally occurring fossilized remains of diatoms, a type of algae that forms in freshwater.
 These remains are ground up into a soft, fine white powder that carry many different uses.
-It’s chemical free and completely safe to add to your pets feed to control internal parasites, aid in digestion, and promote overall well being
+It contains zero chemicals or fillers and is labelled as a feed supplement for animals.

 Happy Horse Diatomaceous Earth is listed with the Organic Minerals Research Institute (OMRI) for organic use.
 It’s mined in Nevada and packaged in Georgia in a 4lb airtight bag.